 Actual Black Americana items listed in the appropriate category

 Reproductions of Black Americana items can't include racially offensive words in the title or description and can only be listed in the Collectibles > Culture & Ethnicities > Black Americana > Reproductions category.
-Some reproductions of slavery items are not allowed, such as tags, shackles, documents, bills of sale, etc.

 Images of items that contain offensive terms can be listed if it is part of the actual name of the item but the term cannot be in the title or description of the listing.